pujansrt/angular-cheatsheet/README.md

 // Called after every check of the component's or directive's content. ngAfterContentChecked() { ... }

-// Called after ngAfterContentInit when the component's views and child views / the view that a
-// directive is in has been initialized. ngAfterViewInit() { ... }
+// Called after ngAfterContentInit when the component's views+child views/that a directive has been initialized. ngAfterViewInit() { ... }

-// Called after every check of the component's views and child views / the view that a directive
+// Called after every check of the component's views and child views / the view that a directive is in. ngAfterViewChecked() { ... }
-// is in.
-ngAfterViewChecked() { ... }

 // Called once, before the instance is destroyed.